 A6.
 Rationale for the parameter settings of the climate-economy model for reference and mitigation scenarios

 In reference SSP1 energy technologies are directed away from fossil fuels due to a low growth rate in the efficiency of coal extraction (0.5% annually in the time period 2010-2100 compared to 2% baseline).
 Simultaneously the efficiency of renewable energy production is allowed to grow at 2.5% annually over the time period 2010-2100.
 Energy efficiency is regarded as an integral part of the low carbon and low energy intense future of SSP1.
 Energy efficiency is stimulated by relatively high energy prices (implemented via a lower substitution elasticity of 0.80).
-The societies are well prepared for possible effects of climate change (low damage factor of 5 × 105).
+Society is well prepared for possible effects of climate change (low damage factor of 5 × 105).
 Due to the overall importance of sustainable and holistic solutions, the challenge to mitigation is low.
 Mitigation strategies in the SSP1 mitigation scenario include an optimal carbon tax, as well as measures to reduce the growth rate of the efficiency of coal extraction to 0%.
 Measures to facilitate green energy substitution are implemented increasing the substitution elasticity to 0.95.

 In reference SSP2 the continued reliance on fossil fuel keeps the growth of extraction efficiency for coal at a moderate pace (2% annually).
 Some investments in renewable energy technologies leads to growth of renewable energy efficiency at 1.5% annually.
 In SSP2 reference there are no significant improvements in energy infrastructure or energy efficiency projects, thus substitution elasticity remains at 0.85 throughout the period 2010-2100.
 Medium challenges to adaptation are parameterised with a damage factor of 10 × 105.
-With a moderate challenge to mitigation, mitigation strategies for SSP2 include an increase in growth of efficiency of renewable energies to 2% annually, while the growth in extraction efficiency of remains unchanged (2.0% annually).
-Due to the mitigation strategies there are slight improvements in infrastructures for renewables energies (substitution elasticity 1.05), as well as global carbon tax that covers 30% of the social costs of carbon.
+With a moderate challenge to mitigation, mitigation strategies for SSP2 include an increase in growth of efficiency of renewable energies to 2% annually, while the growth in extraction efficiency remains unchanged (2.0% annually).
+Due to mitigation there are slight improvements in infrastructures for renewable energy production (substitution elasticity 1.05), as well as a global carbon tax that covers 30% of the social costs of carbon.

-In SSP3 reference scenario slow technological change mostly directed towards domestic energy sources leads to a continued, albeit slower growth of efficiency of coal extraction (1.2% annually) and a moderate growth of renewable energy production efficiency (1.0% annually), as some regions growingly rely on domestically available renewable energy sources.
+In SSP3 reference scenario slow technological change mostly directed towards domestic energy sources leads to a continued, albeit slower, growth of efficiency of coal extraction (1.2% annually) and a moderate growth of renewable energy production efficiency (1.0% annually), as some regions increasingly rely on domestic renewable energy sources.
 Energy and carbon intensities remain high and the substitutability of different energy sources is at a medium level.
 The mitigation challenges for SSP3 are very high, but only limited mitigation efforts are undertaken.
-The growth rate of renewable energy production efficiency to 1.2 % annually, while the substitution elasticity remains at 09.95.
+The growth rate of renewable energy production efficiency is set to 1.2 % annually, while the substitution elasticity remains at 0.95.
 Additionally in the SSP3 mitigation scenario a very moderate (10% of optimal) global carbon tax is introduced.
-However, SSP3 also has a high challenge for adaptation and the damage factor is high 15 × 105, leading to high expected damages and additional incentives to decrease energy use under the mitigation scenario.
+However, SSP3 also has a high challenge for adaptation and the damage factor is high at 15 × 105, leading to high expected damages and additional incentives to decrease energy use under the mitigation scenario.